hnguy00/Bigfish/README.md

 # Energy Usage Data Randomization and Visualization

 This project aims to randomize energy usage data for households in specific locations and visualize the data using scatter plots.
 It provides a tool to generate synthetic energy usage data for analysis and visualization purposes.
+This is a project built for the event Builders Weekend, June 2-4, 2023 in Tokyo.

 ## Features